Property

 The Property Division can be contacted directly via property@dpp.vi.gov.

-The Commercial Leasing process begins with the submission of a completed Lease Application – applications must be accompanied with a $200 application for new leases and $100 for renewal leases.
-Once received the property Division will review and process, follow-up for additional information may be required before we are able to consider the applicant fully vetted.
+The Commercial Leasing process begins with the submission of a completed Application to Lease Real Estate which must be accompanied by a $200 application fee for new leases and $100 application fee for renewal leases.
+Application fees can be conveniently paid via DPP’s “Pay Online” payment portal.
+Once received, the Property Division will review and process, follow-up for additional information may be required before we are able to consider the applicant fully vetted.
 A recommendation is then made to the Commissioner of Property and Procurement for approval to negotiate terms.
 A meeting or series of meetings may then be held to finalize the lease term length, tenant improvements, rental amounts, special conditions, and other considerations between the tenant and the GVI.
-All leases in excess of one year must be ratified by the Legislature of the U.S. Virgin Islands.
+All leases in excess of one-year are deemed fully executed upon the ratification and execution by the Legislature of the U.S. Virgin Islands.
+All one-year leases are deemed fully executed upon the review and execution of the Governor of the U.S. Virgin Islands.

-The Space Management Leasing process begins with the submission of a completed Application for Lease Approval which is then reviewed by the Division of Property that takes into consideration the use of the space, available funding, number of staff, rate per square foot, build-out costs, utilities, and other considerations between the GVI on behalf of the user agency and the landlord.
-A favorable application is then forwarded for the Commissioner’s approval and is followed by a justification letter if funding has not already been encumbered via Purchase Order.
-Standard processing time is 30 days or less once proof of funding and payment history (renewals) are submitted in a timely manner by the User Agency.
+The Space Management Leasing process begins with the submission of a completed Request for Approval to Lease Commercial and/or Office Space Application, proposal (from the landlord) and, justification letter (from the user agency justifying the need for the agreement) to the Commissioner of Property and Procurement requesting processing and approval of the application.
+The request is reviewed by the Division of Property and takes into consideration the space, available funding, number of staff, rate per square foot, build-out costs, utilities, and other considerations between the GVI on behalf of the user agency and the landlord.
+A favorable application is forwarded to the DPP Commissioner for approval and if approved, the DPP facilitates the processing and execution of the lease agreement.

 All Government properties are managed by the Department as the custodian of all real properties.
 All leased properties are inspected monthly to ensure compliance with the lease terms and conditions by our team of Property Inspectors.
 Noncompliant tenants may be reported to VIWMA, and/or our sister agencies DPNR or DLCA for business deficiencies and/or environmental violations.